ZariZaryab/AdvancedPortal/README.md

 # AdvancedPortal

+AdvancedPortal is simple menu which rotates pages and without creating any spam, turns it into short page.

 > Discord BOT Help Menu

-AdvancedPortal is simple menu which rotates pages and without creating any spam, turns it into short page.

-> Usefull for managing / categorizing various help commands in discord js.
+> Useful for managing / categorizing various help commands in discord js.

 # CODE: